liphlab/EcoNet/_posts/2016-06-08-submission.md

 **Deadline: 8 July 2016**

 Abstracts for talks will be selected by the Scientific Committee according to the following criteria:
-- Interest of the proposal respect to the topic of the satellite.
+- Interest of the proposal respect to the topic of the satellite
-- Novelty of the research.
+- Novelty of the research
 Priority will be given to junior researchers (Ph.D. students and post-docs).

 <!--Click the view more posts link bellow, to see the currently available post-tutorials to help you get your { Personal } website up and running quicker!-->